imrn/TreePyO/README.rst

 USAGE & DETAILS
 ===============

-- For a demo just run the file 'treepyo.py'.
-Object Tree will appear with two root nodes: 1) '__main__' module 2) the window itself.
+- For a demo, just run the file 'treepyo.py'.
+Object tree will appear with two root nodes: 1) '__main__' module 2) the window itself.
 Browsing the tree is trivial.
 However, familarity with Python internals is recommended.
   Please see: http://docs.python.org/3.2/reference/datamodel.html